Dre Campbell Farm

 Advantages of Growing in Shade

-One benefit is that with some plants, you can move them around your garden if they were planted in containers.
-Additionally, with less direct sun exposure, there may be fewer weeds to deal with.
-Moisture also stays longer.
+One benefit is that some plants can be moved around your garden if planted in containers.
+Additionally, less direct sun exposure may lead to fewer weeds, and moisture stays longer.

-However, there are different kinds of shade gardens to set up, depending on the plant.
+However, shade gardens can be set up differently depending on the plant.
 Below are the lighting requirements a gardener must carefully consider before deciding what to grow.

 Sunlight Conditions

-These are the basic sunlight conditions that your garden can grow in:
+These are the basic sunlight conditions in which your garden can grow:

 1. Full Sun

-This garden receives a lot of sunlight—6 to 8 hours of direct sun per day.
-There are many plants that fall into this category.
+This garden receives a lot of sunlight—6 to 8 hours of direct sun daily—and many plants thrive in this environment.

 2. Light Shade

-This kind of garden is screened from direct sunlight, though it is open to the sky.
+A light shade garden is open to the sky and screened from direct sunlight.
 Obstacles such as trees or a wall can keep it from getting direct sunlight.

-So, you’ll want to focus on vegetables that don’t need full sun for the best effect.
-Examples include leafy greens, potatoes, herbs, beans, etc.
+So, for the best effect, focus on vegetables that don’t need full sun.
+Examples include leafy greens, potatoes, herbs, and beans.

 3. Part Shade

-This garden type will receive 3 to 6 hours of sunlight per day, experiencing more sunlight in either the early or later parts of the day, but never both.
+This garden receives 3 to 6 hours of sunlight daily, with more sunlight in the early or later parts of the day but never both.

-Ultimately, your climate is going to be the final deciding factor for your choice of gardens and the kinds of crops you can grow in partial shade.
+Ultimately, your climate will be a significant factor in choosing gardens and the kinds of crops you can grow in partial shade.

 4. Full Shade

 This type of garden receives less than 4 hours of direct sunlight daily.
-Most full-shade vegetables and herbs do well with a little sunlight during the morning hours and evenings, but not so much at midday.
+Most full-shade vegetables and herbs do well with a bit of sun during the morning and evening but not so much at midday.

 There is also deep shade, which means almost no sunlight.